swiftlang/swift/docs/SIL.rst

   ``release``-d.
 Reference types also have *ownership semantics* for their referenced heap object; see `Reference Counting`_ below.

-Swift types may not translate one-to-one to SIL types.
-In particular, function types are canonicalized and transformed in order to encode additional
+SILGen does not always map Swift function types one-to-one to SIL function types.
+Function types are transformed in order to encode additional attributes:
-attributes:

 - The calling convention of the function, indicated by the ``[cc(convention)]`` attribute, where ``convention`` can currently be ``swift``, ``method``,